NWSpitfire/AP121-OpenWRT-Install/README.md

 - v1.0.0.52 (Supplied with HiveOS 6.5r8b) - This was the firmare my router used.
 - IF THE FIRMARE IS LISTED LOWER THAN V1.0.0.43: STOP NOW, your bootloader probably isn't compatible.

 4: Transfer the OpenWRT image to the AP's memory.
 Be Patient, it might take a while.
+(Change to your file name in the command - the "openwrt-22.03.3....." part)

-    tftpboot 0x81000000 openwrt-22.03.3-ath79-nand-aerohive_hiveap-121-squashfs-factory.bin (Change to your file name)
+    tftpboot 0x81000000 openwrt-22.03.3-ath79-nand-aerohive_hiveap-121-squashfs-factory.bin

 ###### NOTE: The next instructions erase/write NAND, this is permenant and if done wrong may brick the router's firmware or cause OpenWRT to not boot properly.